colin-mccarthy/plainwhite-jekyll/README.md

 ## Future dated posts are not *automatically rendered* at or after the prescribed time

-you need to add future: true to config.yaml
+You need to add future: true to config.yaml

 ```yaml
 future: true